danielbodnar/awesome-stars/README.md

 ## azure

+- [microsoft/lisa](https://github.com/microsoft/lisa) - LISA is developed and maintained by Microsoft, to empower Linux validation.
+- [cloud-custodian/cloud-custodian](https://github.com/cloud-custodian/cloud-custodian) - Rules engine for cloud security, cost optimization, and governance, DSL in yaml for policies to query, filter, and take actions on resources
+- [aquasecurity/tfsec](https://github.com/aquasecurity/tfsec) - Security scanner for your Terraform code
+- [bridgecrewio/checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations and find vulnerabilities during build-time in infrastructure as code, container images and open source packages with Checkov by Bridgecrew.
+- [Colin-b/httpx_auth](https://github.com/Colin-b/httpx_auth) - Authentication classes to be used with httpx
 - [envless/envless](https://github.com/envless/envless) - OpenSource, frictionless and secure way to share and manage app secrets across teams.
 - [gardener/gardener](https://github.com/gardener/gardener) - Kubernetes-native system managing the full lifecycle of conformant Kubernetes clusters as a service on Alicloud, AWS, Azure, GCP, OpenStack, vSphere, KubeVirt, Hetzner, EquinixMetal, MetalStack, and O
 - [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
 Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions